 Redyeates (for Larger Groups)

-For those that like a large bed, there are 4 super-king bedrooms (all en-suite) and a twin bedded room.
+For those that like a large bed, there are 4 super-king bedrooms (all en-suite), a king-size bedroom and a twin bedded room.
 Redyeates Cottage also has options to configure bedding differently if, for example, more single beds were required instead of super-king beds.
-Two of the super-king bedrooms can be changed to accommodate 3 singe beds if required and we have good quality settee beds as well.
+Two of the super-king bedrooms can be changed to accommodate 3 singes if required and we have good quality settee beds as well.

-In the annex, the solid oak refectory dining table seats up to 14 people and the lounge has a large log burning stove.
+In the annex, the solid oak refectory dining table seats up to 14 people, the Barn kitchen table seats 10 and the lounge has a large log burning stove.
 The property looks over the grounds and the rolling Devon country-side beyond and there is a large patio area with access to the 3 acres of gardens for family BBQs and games.

 The 3 acre grounds include an all weather tennis court (resurfaced in 2013) and there are many other things to do such as table tennis, trampoline (yes adults do that too!) and plenty for the children to do such as a quality swing-set and climbing frame as well as goalposts for those that want a quick game of football.